Azure/cloud-scale-data-for-devs-guide/docs/bulk-executor.md

 ---
-title: Explore the Bulk executor feature of Azure Cosmos DB
+title: Add the bulk executor feature
-description: Learn about the bulk executor, which is a Azure Cosmos DB feature that allows bulk inserts, updates, and deletes. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022
+description: Add the bulk executor to your code sample, which is an Azure Cosmos DB feature that allows bulk inserts, updates, and deletes. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022